jjmchew/jjmchew.github.io/RB109/studyNotes.md

 ##### Why?
 - On line 24, a new local variable `a` is initialized and assigned to a memory address with integer value `4`.
 On lines 27 - 30 the `times` method is invoked with a `do...end` block passed in as an argument.
 Within this block, a parameter `a` is also defined, however this is a different local variable `a`, scoped only to the `do...end` block which happens to share the same name as the outer-scoped variable `a`.
 Within the `do...end` block, this parameter `a` creates *variable shadowing* which prevents access to the outer-scope variable `a`.
 Within the `do...end` block, any reference to a variable `a` will affect the inner-scoped variable `a` and *not* the outer-scoped variable `a`.
 Effectively, any assignments which take place within the block on lines 27 - 30 have no impact on the outer-scoped variable `a`.
 Thus, on line 32, when the method `puts` is invoked with variable `a`, the output is the (unchanged) value at the memory address the variable was originally initialized at: `4`.

-### `Array#each` method
-- this method iterates through an array object passing each element of the array to the block argument it was invoked with
-  - once it has finished every iteration, it returns the original array

-### `Array#map` method
-- iterates through the array object, passing each element of the array to the block
-  - it actually takes the return value of the block and moves it into a new array at the same index
-  - once it has finished every iteration, it returns this NEW array

-### `Array#select` method
-- iterates through the array object it was invoked on, passing each element to the block and runs the block
-  - it takes the return value of the block and if it **evalutes to** `true` (i.e., is truthy), then it takes that element and puts it into a new array.
-If the return value doesn't evaluate to `true`, then it does nothing
-  - once it has finished every iteration, it returns the NEW array (which might be empty)

   ### Mutating / non-mutating methods
   - mutating methods are those methods which change the value of a calling object (i.e., the `.object_id` will NOT change, although the value might chnage)
   - e.g.,